griera95/spatial-transformer-nets/README.md

 pip install --upgrade pip
 pip install -r requirements.txt
 ```
+The project is now ready to be run.

 ## Usage
 To reproduce the 3 experiments performed in the following report, run the bash script `run_experiments.sh` from the root of the project: